How to use Growhold

 What are cards

 A card is the output of a single step.
-When an agent runs, each step produces one card: a competitor analysis, a brand mood board, a content calendar, a set of recommendations.
+When an agent runs, each step produces one card: a competitor analysis, a mood board, a content calendar, a set of recommendations.
 Together, those cards form the agent's complete deliverable.
-Cards are designed to be easy to read at a glance with concise insights, visual layouts, key statistics, and structured sections.
-Think of them as canvas-style knowledge artifacts.
-Not long documents, but focused, informative snapshots that communicate what matters.
-Once delivered, every card flows back into your knowledge base, making Chat and future agent runs smarter.
+Cards are structured for quick scanning: concise insights, visual layouts, key statistics, and defined sections.
+Once delivered, each card flows back into your knowledge base and is available to Chat and future runs.

 What are cards